lucasvazq/cushead/docs/CONTRIBUTING.md

 - yapf

+Others application, are doing some checks too:

+- travis-ci: Check if script run correctly

-An external application, **Codacy** must check the quality of your code
+- codacy: Verify the quality of code

+- guardrails: Search security problems

 In addition, the person in charge of manually reviewing the code, will apply a review with the code verifiers: **flake8** and **pylint**

-The docstring used follows the Google style for Python code Comments must be in english
+Also, the docstring used need to follows the Google Style and comments must be in english

+Note: The test part, and the requirement to meet 100% with coverage is not required.
+This we do every so often, not in each PR

 ## Labels

+### Status #cfcfcf

+- approved
+- wip
+- wontfix
+- dont merge
+- merge

+### High priority #000000

+- bug
+- security
+- master

+### Comunity #0366D6

+- discusion
+- question
+- good first issue
+- help wanted

+### Type #d11f5a

+- dependencies
+- documentation
+- enhancement
+- fix
+- review

+## Special #C6FF91

+- hacktoberfest

+### General labels

+- approved:

+# remove:
+cool

+### Issues labels

+### PR labels

 ## Reviews